SzubaKrzysztof/My-way-to-learn-progrming/README.md

 # Path of young padawan
-All my history of learning coding
+My history of learning coding

 ## Books